 September is a busy time for college students in Boston.
 Upwards of 30,000 students moving into the city and hundreds of new apartments going up for rent mean lots of moving trucks—and lots of traffic.
 If you're moving to Boston this fall, you've probably got a lot on your plate already, so we've gathered a few tips to help alleviate some of your moving stress.

-Hopefully, our moving to Boston Part 1 has helped you feel a little more prepared for your move.
-Now, we want to focus on the fun part – exploring your new neighborhood!
+Hopefully, our moving to Boston Part 1 article helped you feel a little more prepared to move in.
+Now, let's focus on the fun part – exploring your new neighborhood!
 The North End is full of historical sites and cool hangout spots, all just steps away from NBSS.
 We're sure that as you get settled in, you'll find a few of your own favorite places.
 In the meantime, here are some of ours.

 Contact Bryan McGrath, Director of Student Life & Career Services, at 617-227-0155 x112 or email@example.com.